bvraghav/elevator-pitch-d016y/README.md

 6. Assumes that the signal propagation and computation may incur a max latency, configurable as `LAT`.

-We may see that each signal of stoppage would trigger a destination insertion into a traversal path, and thus adding the destination and shortest connecting paths.
+What follows is that each signal of stoppage would trigger a destination insertion into a traversal path, and if required, shortest connecting paths along with.
 The advantage of this solution is that while maintaining the graph structure, the optimal paths are baked into the algorithm like a greedy approach.